sutta » dn » Dīgha Nikāya 22

 Idha yassa te honti iṭṭhā kantā manāpā rūpā saddā gandhā rasā phoṭṭhabbā dhammā, ye vā panassa te honti atthakāmā hitakāmā phāsukakāmā yogakkhemakāmā mātā vā pitā vā bhātā vā bhaginī vā mittā vā amaccā vā ñātisālohitā vā, yā tehi saddhiṁ asaṅgati asamāgamo asamodhānaṁ amissībhāvo,

-There are sights, sounds, smells, tastes, touches, and ideas that are likable, desirable, and agreeable.
+There are sights, sounds, smells, tastes, touches, and ideas, which are likable, desirable, and agreeable.
 And there are those who want to benefit, help, comfort, and protect you: mother and father, brother and sister, friends and colleagues, relatives and kin.
 The division from these, the disconnection, segregation, and parting from them:

 ayaṁ vuccati, bhikkhave, piyehi vippayogo dukkho.